jkellerman/StreamHub-v2/README.md

 # Reelgood web app

-This web app is a resource for discovering new movies and TV shows, and finding where to watch them online.
+This web app is a resource for discovering new movies and TV shows, and finding where to stream them online.

 ## Table of contents